-It’s pretty New Yearsy around here, I’ve got all sorts of plans and aspirations for the year ahead and just before 2018 ended I made myself finish a personal project, I confronted some domestic sewing.
+It’s pretty New Yearsy around here.
+I’ve got all sorts of plans and aspirations for the year ahead.
+Before the end of 2018 I made myself finish a personal project, I confronted some domestic sewing.

 Like you, I wanted to start the New Year with a solid throw pillow situation.
 It has been kind of a mess for a while, definitely not bringing me joy.
 I had a bunch of ideas to make it better but they had been lingering on my someday list.
 For years.
 Deadlines are awesome.
-Making the dawn of 2019 the due date got me motivated to churn out some decorative pillows and once I got going it was fun.
+Making the dawn of 2019 the due date got me motivated to churn out some decorative pillows.
+Once I got going it was fun.

 And I made a cover for the seat too, from grain sacks I got in France last summer.
 They got super soft after I (machine) washed and dried them and I pieced my favorite parts together.
 They have lots of beautiful mending and I love the colors.